Buyer's guide

 How long does a cooling vest last on a shift?

 Runtime depends on technology.
 Ice pack vests last 60–90 minutes before melting.
 Phase change (PCM) vests hold a constant temperature (typically 58–65°F) for 2–3 hours.
 Evaporative vests give 2–4 hours per soak in dry climates.
-Battery-powered circulatory and solid-state vests run 6–12 hours depending on battery capacity.
+Battery-powered circulatory and Active Cooling vests run 6–12 hours depending on battery capacity.
 ClemaCore runs 8–12 hours with one battery swap with hot-swap in under a minute.

 What is the difference between a PCM cooling vest and an evaporative cooling vest?